nhsuk/manage-vaccinations-in-schools/docs/disaster-recovery.md

 Deploy to your restored environment as described in [Terraform: Local deployment](terraform.md#local-deployment).

+## Restoring a production database from a vault backup in the same account

+- In the AWS Backup console, go to the Vaults page and select a suitable recovery point.
+- Click on Actions > Restore
+- As DB cluster identifier, enter the desired name for the new cluster.
+It must match the `cluster_identifier` in the `terraform/app/rds.tf` file.
+- Restore the backup to a new RDS cluster and wait until the cluster is available.
+- Modify the new cluster to use AWS managed credentials instead of self-managed credentials.
+- Import the newly created cluster into Terraform by running `terraform import aws_rds_cluster.core CLUSTER_ID_OF_NEW_CLUSTER`.

+## Restoring a production database from a vault backup in the backup account

+- Go to the AWS Backup console in the backup account and select a recovery point to be restored.
+- Click on Actions > Copy > Copy back to source account.
+- Once it's copied back to the source account, follow [Restoring a production database from a vault in the same account](#restoring-a-production-database-from-a-vault-backup-in-the-same-account) to restore the database from the copied snapshot.

+## Recreate infrastructure from scratch in a new AWS account

+If you need to recreate the infrastructure from scratch in a new AWS account, follow these steps:

+- In the new account, create a new terraform environment, following [Terraform: Creating a new environment](terraform.md#creating-a-new-environment).
+- From the AWS console, copy over the latest snapshot of the production database to the new account.
+Select the new account as target for the copy action.
+- Follow [Restoring a production database from a vault in the same account](#restoring-a-production-database-from-a-vault-backup-in-the-same-account) to restore the database from the copied snapshot.
+- Update AWS account IDs in the terraform `variables.tf` files and in the GitHub workflows.
+- Create the required IAM resources for the GitHub workflows by running `terraform apply` for the `terraform/accounts` module.
+- Run the `deploy.yml` workflow to deploy the new infrastructure into the new account.

 ## Getting a local dump of an Aurora DB

 You need Postgres 16+ to connect to the Aurora DB.